serenaives/comp0034-cw1-i-serenaives/visualisation design/visualisation_design.md

 at once and lacking a clear structure could be overwhelming.

 ## Questions to be Addressed
+The dashboard aims to teach students how to use various data visualisations to gain information about the Meteorite Landings dataset.
+The visualisations were therefore designed with the objective of addressing questions about the properties of meteorite landings and the relationships between these properties.
+The meteorite properties are:

-1.
+1. Location of meteorite landing
+2. Discovery of meteorite (was it seen falling or discovered after landing)
+3. Category of meteorite
+4. Year of landing/ discovery
+5. Mass of meteorite

+The questions addressed by each visualisation are outlined in the design rationales, linked in the *Visualisations* section below.

 ## Design Approach
-data filters, interactivity, control boxes, general visual appearance of the dashboard UI should be intuiotive and simple, not overwhelming (tab structure etc)
+data filters, interactivity, control boxes, general visual appearance of the dashboard UI should be intuitive and simple, not overwhelming (tab structure etc.)

 ## Visualisations
-The rationale for each justification is linked in a seperate .md file below:
+The rationale of the visualisations for each property is linked in a separate .md file below:
 1. [Geographic distribution of Meteorite landings: scatter plot map](https://github.com/ucl-comp0035/comp0034-cw1-i-serenaives/blob/master/visualisation%20design/scatter_plot_map.md)
 2. [Meteorite landings by category: bar graph & pie chart](https://github.com/ucl-comp0035/comp0034-cw1-i-serenaives/blob/master/visualisation%20design/category_graphs.md)
 3. [Meteorite landings by year: line graph](https://github.com/ucl-comp0035/comp0034-cw1-i-serenaives/blob/master/visualisation%20design/year_graph.md)